nephylum/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+maybe population density will be a factor

 2. Trend related to the news
+possible

 3. Who does that?
+possible

-4. Answering a question people care about
+4. Answering a question people care about definitely

 5. Valuable to businesses
+absolutely

 6. What's the most popular?
+sure

 7. Cost/Money rankings
+would be of interest

 ## Misconceptions

-What misconceptions do people have about your topic?
+What misconceptions do people have about your topic? there are many generalizations the public make that are not based on fact and are anecdotal

 ## Examples